DrStef/DrStef/README.md

 <br>
 <img src="https://github.com/DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/blob/main/SVM_Bird_Fish_Mammal_Classification.png"  align="right"  width="300px"/>

-In this project we develop effective methods for classifying mitochondrial genomes (DNA sequences) based on Digital Signal Processing, Machine Learning, Deep Learning.
-This is on-going research and results will be published on a regular basis.
-As a starting point we analyzed the following paper: <br>
+In this project, we are developing effective methods for classifying mitochondrial genomes (DNA sequences) using Digital Signal Processing (DSP), Machine Learning (ML), and Deep Learning (DL).
+This research is ongoing, and we plan to publish our results regularly.
+As a starting point, we analyzed the paper titled: <br>
  <i><b> "ML-DSP: Machine Learning with Digital Signal Processing for ultrafast, accurate, and scalable genome classification at all taxonomic levels" </b></i> by Gurjit S. Randhawa , Kathleen A. Hill and Lila Kari. https://doi.org/10.1186/s12864-019-5571-y
 <br><br>
-Their alignement free DNA sequence classification approach: ML-DSP is very effective.
+The alignment-free DNA sequence classification approach: <i>ML-DSP</i>, proposed by Gurjit S. Randhawa has proven to be very effective. <br>  By introducing a simple alignment technique alongside short Fast Fourier Transforms (FFTs), termed <i>ML-FFT + SoftAlign</i>, we have surpassed the performance of <i>ML-DSP</i>, particularly with challenging datasets such as those from Fungi and Insects.

-By introducing a simple alignment technique and short FFTs:  ML-FFT + SoftAlign, we outperform ML-DSP with difficult datasets: Fungi, Insects. </ul></ul>
+ </ul></ul>

 - #### <ul>Deep Learning and Digital Signal Processing: Voice Activity Detection (VAD)</ul>